 We never did publish another Epic game but our relationship with the company remains strong to this day.
 In fact, our 100th release PLANET ALPHA looks as beautiful as it does in part due to the power of Epic’s Unreal Engine.

 This concludes our look back at the Team17 games of 1993.
-Don’t forget you can read up on the games of 1991 & ’92 here, and check back soon for a look at 1994, including two more Body Blows games, Super Stardust and Alien Breed: Tower Assault!
+Don’t forget you can read up on the games of 1991 & ’92 here, and check the next chapter for a look at 1994, including two more Body Blows games, Super Stardust and Alien Breed: Tower Assault!

 *Please note that the remake of Qwak is an independent release from the original developer,